KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-mvgmunich by mrVragec](https://github.com/mrVragec/MMM-mvgmunich)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `mvgmunich.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.